MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/tutorial-windows-vm-access-arm.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

 Using managed identities for Azure resources, your application can access tokens to authenticate to resources that support Microsoft Entra authentication.
-The Azure Resource Manager API supports Microsoft Entra authentication, which grants the VM's identity access to a resource in Azure Resource Manager; in this case, access to a Resource Group.
-Assign the [Reader](/azure/role-based-access-control/built-in-roles#reader) role to the managed-identity at the scope of the resource group.
+The Azure Resource Manager API supports Microsoft Entra authentication, which grants the VM's identity access to a resource in Azure Resource Manager; in this case, access to a resource group that the VM is contained.
+Assign the [Reader](/azure/role-based-access-control/built-in-roles#reader) role to the managed identity at the scope of the resource group.

 1. Use an administrator account to sign in to the [Azure portal](https://portal.azure.com).
 1. Navigate to the tab for **Resource Groups**.